b-studios/doc.js/docs/guides/CUSTOMIZE.md

 The last thing, we would have to do is to create a custom template and use it.
 See {file:CUSTOMIZE.md#Creating_a_custom_template above} for tipps how to achieve this.
+The template could make use of `token.default` to access the default value parsed by our cool token-handler.

 3. Example - Creating the custom type `class`
 =============================================
+If you want to create your own Domain specific language (DSL) it's often not enough to add new tokens and manipulate the templates.
+Sometimes you need to create your own custom types of objects.
+For example maybe you could need classes, packages or mixins.
+So in this example we will create a type called `class`.